imagej/imagej-omero/README.md

 ## ImageJ commands for working with OMERO

-There are ImageJ commands for accessing pixels from a remote OMERO server, as well as uploading image data from ImageJ to OMERO as a new image.
+There are ImageJ commands for accessing images from a remote OMERO server, as well as uploading image data from ImageJ to OMERO as a new image.

 To try it out, drop the `ij-omero` JAR file, along with its dependencies, into